 Keep in mind, munging headers like this is not an optimal solution to the problem of mailing lists breaking DMARC authentication.
-Here at Valimail, we are strong supporters of the ARC standard, which is a robust solution to this problem.
+At Valimail, we strongly support the ARC standard, which is a robust solution to this problem.

-This munging behavior has no effect on domains with p=none DMARC records, and only kicks in once you move to quarantine or reject.
-So, you won’t see its impact until you change policies.
-Thus, there is a case to be made for using
+This munging behavior does not affect domains with p=none DMARC records and only kicks in once you move to quarantine or reject.
+You won’t see its impact until you change policies.
+Thus, there is a case to be made for using:

 With this policy in place, you can monitor the impact of moving to enforcement.

 While this will ultimately happen once you move to enforcement, a “p=quarantine; pct=0” setting is absolutely the wrong place to start diagnosing the problem.
-This issue underscores why it’s so critical to start at p=none, and monitor your mailflow carefully through analysis of DMARC reports that explicitly identify all senders and receivers with accuracy.
+This issue underscores why it’s so critical to start at p=none and carefully monitor your mail flow through analysis of DMARC reports that explicitly accurately identify all senders and receivers.